rocketlend/protocol/README.md

 ### Lending Pools

 The contract manages pools of RPL that are made available by lenders to be used by borrowers.
 There may be many pools active at once.
+Each lender may have any number of pools.

 Although each pool has a single lender, the relationship between borrowers and pools is many to many.
 A given pool may lend RPL to many borrowers, and a given borrower may borrow RPL from many pools.

 In return for providing RPL to be staked, lenders expect to receive interest.
-The interest rate is specified by the lender up front.
+The interest rate is specified by the lender when the pool is created.
 It is charged on RPL that is actually borrowed, for the time during the loan term that it is borrowed.

-==TODO: the protocol fee has been removed, but this document is not yet updated==

-The lender also expects to eventually be repaid the RPL provided to the protocol, minus a protocol fee taken by the protocol itself, assessed as a flat percentage of any RPL that was actually borrowed and repaid.
+The lender also expects to eventually be repaid the RPL they supplied to a lending pool.

 Each pool is identified by the following parameters:
 - Lender: the identifier for the lender, who receives repaid RPL and interest.